Research publication on the MINE BAN TREATY AND CONVENTION ON CLUSTER MUNITIONS

 The Monitor remains an initiative of the ICBL and, as such, the research and monitoring program of the campaign.
 The CMC is the ICBL’s sister campaign focused on eliminating cluster munitions and the ICBL is part of the CMC’s leadership.
 At the CMC’s request, the Monitor has become functionally the CMC’s research and monitoring arm.

 In 2010 Landmine Monitor changed its name to Landmine and Cluster Munition Monitor to reflect its increased monitoring of the cluster munition issues.
-Starting in 2010 the Monitor will produce three publications: Country Profiles, Landmine Monitor, and Cluster Munition Monitor.
+Starting in 2010 the Monitor produced three publications: Country Profiles, Landmine Monitor, and Cluster Munition Monitor.

 What does the Monitor do?